Luso-Indian: Goa

 Goa was the capital of Portuguese India from 1530 and was called "Rome of the East".
 The Luso-Goans came into existence following intermarriages between the Portuguese soldiers and native Goan women in the aftermath of the Portuguese conquest of Goa in 1510.
 Luso-Goans spoke Konkani and Portuguese with the present generation also speaking English, and write Konkani in the Roman script.
-Portuguese was the language of overseas province governance, however it is now Portuguese still spoken as a first language only by a minority of Goans, restricted to upper-class Catholic families and the older generation.
+Portuguese was the language of overseas province governance, however Portuguese now spoken as a first language only by a minority of Goans, mainly upper-class Catholic families and the older generation.
 However, the annual number of Goans learning Portuguese as a second language has been continuously increasing in the 21st century.

 The last newspaper in Portuguese ended publication in 1980s (i.e. O Heraldo switched from Portuguese to English overnight in the mid Eighties).
 However, the "Fundação do Oriente" and the Indo–Portuguese Friendship Society (Sociedade de Amizade Indo-Portuguesa) are still active.
 Many signs in Portuguese are still visible over shops and administrative buildings in Goan cities like Panjim, Margão and Vasco da Gama.
-After the Indian annexation of Goa, the Indian government has changed the Portuguese names of many places and institutes.
+After the Liberation of Goa, the Indian government has changed the Portuguese names of many places and institutes.

 There is a department of Portuguese language at the Goa University and the majority of Luso-Goan students choose Portuguese as their third language in schools.
 Luso-Goans have a choice to either be fully Portuguese citizens or fully Indian citizens or fully Portuguese citizens with an OCI (Overseas citizenship of India) granted by the Indian nationality law.

 Those Luso-Goans of noble descent have a well-documented family history and heritage recorded and maintained in various archives in Portugal and Goa.
 During the absolute monarchy, Luso-Goan nobles enjoyed the most privileged status in Goa and held the most important offices.
 With the introduction of the Pombaline reforms in the 1750s and then the constitutional monarchy in 1834, the influence of the nobles decreased substantially.

 After Portugal became a republic in 1910, some Luso-Goan descendants of the nobility at Goa continued to bear their families' titles according to standards sustained by the Portuguese Institute of Nobility (Instituto da Nobreza Portuguesa), traditionally under the authority of the head of the formerly ruling House of Braganza.